Cherish the magical spirit of Christmas and give back to a beautiful cause.

 The best part: each and every goodie gives back.
 100% of the profits from everything in the Ranger collection go to the Antonia J. Giallourakis Endowed Fund in Art Therapy for Children with Cancer at Massachusetts General Hospital, which educates and empowers children to create art that supports children who have cancer and other life-threatening illnesses.
 For many young patients, this fund opens their eyes for the first time to the wonder of art.

-Whether you’re looking for a heartfelt holiday gift or new ways to connect with loved ones at home, Ranger’s story is meant to be shared and treasured, Christmas after Christmas.
+Whether you’re looking for a heartfelt holiday gift or new ways to connect with loved ones at home, Ranger’s story is meant to be shared and treasured, Christmas after Christmas, and become a new family tradition.

 About Alan Salisbury, the author of The Legend of Ranger, The Reindeer Who Couldn’t Fly:

-Alan Salisbury, a retired Army general and former IT executive, found a new purpose in retirement: using words to raise money for philanthropic causes.
-While storytelling may seem like a far departure from his earlier work, he is using this time as a tribute to his mother, who was a teacher and also had a passion for songwriting and poetry.
+Alan Salisbury, a retired Army general and former IT executive, found a new purpose in retirement: using creativity to raise money for philanthropic causes.
+While storytelling may seem like a far departure from his earlier work, he is on amission to give back through this philanthropic venture.
 He hopes his work will inspire children to embrace their creative sides, which is why he’s proud to give 100% of profits to the Antonia J. Giallourakis Endowed Fund in Art Therapy for Children with Cancer.